 B-AN 303 Romans (3) A detailed analysis of the book of Romans with an introduction to the historical, geographical and religious contexts in which Romans was written.
 Also considered will be the theological, ecclesiological, and practical issues applicable to the church today.

-B-AN 400 Biblical Studies Internship (0) An internship or senior project requiring the student to demonstrate his or her ability to interpret and exegete Scripture, to correlate exegesis with theology, and to explain these truths to others.
+B-AN 400 Biblical Studies Senior Project (0) A senior project requiring the student to demonstrate his or her ability to interpret and exegete Scripture, to correlate exegesis with theology, and to explain these truths to others.